vga101/gaiasky/docs/Graphics-performance.rst

 Some graphics drivers allow you to override the anti-aliasing settings of applications with some default configuration (usually MSAA or FXAA).
-You can also use this feature with the Gaia Sandbox.
+You can also use this feature with the Gaia Sky.

 Star brightness
 ===============